 - ½ cup milk (full-fat preferably)

 Mix the ingredients in a small bowl.
 Apply and leave on skin for 15 minutes, then rinse.

 7. Egg White & Oatmeal Mask for Oily Skin

-Egg whites are often used in masks to tighten and tone skin, which essentially means they are helping to dry out the skin.
+Egg white masks are often used to tighten and tone skin, which essentially means they are helping to dry out the skin.
 Ground oats absorb oil and exfoliate dead skin that can clog pores.
 Add a bit of honey for its skin-healing benefits.

 Whip together the egg white and honey until well combined and a bit frothy.
 Add ground oats or flour until you have a paste.
 Apply to your face (avoid the eyes), and massage gently into the skin.
 Leave the mask on for 10 minutes, and remove with warm water.

-8. Cinnamon + Oatmeal Face Mask for Pore Cleansing
+8. Pore Cleansing Cinnamon + Oatmeal Face Mask

 - ½ green apple, roughly chopped